 This honor bestowed upon Mr. Odell is well deserved, for his many contributions to advancement of Conservation in many lines.
 His vision and enthusiasm have been the nucleus to help preserve our fast disappearing Natural Resources.
 He has kindled the interest of many in the great out-of-doors.”

 During the Summer, just outside the Garden, the Park Board built a water diversion pipeline that ran from Bassett’s Creek to Brownie Lake and was to be used to add water to the Chain of Lakes when necessary.
 Pumping began immediately in 1958.
-The line bisects that boggy area between the picnic grounds and the Garden, then follows a pathway toward Birch Pond - all on the west side of where the Garden is.
+The line bisects that boggy area between the picnic grounds and the Garden on the north, then follows a pathway toward Birch Pond on the west side of where the Garden is.
 The gravel path through that boggy area was put in during the winter of 1975 when crews had to get in heavy equipment to remove diseased American Elms.